 Copenhagen, Denmark… Denmark’s Minister of Culture, Mette Bock, and Chairman of DIFO & DK-Hostmaster, Professor, Henrik Udsen, will be speaking during the welcome ceremony of the Internet Corporation for Assigned Names & Number (ICANN)’s 58th Public Meeting.
 The meeting, which is being held at the Bella Center in Copenhagen, Denmark, will take place from 11 to 16 March 2017.
-It is being hosted by both the Danish Business Authority and the Danish Internet Forum.
+It is being hosted by both the Danish Business Authority & the Danish Internet Forum.

 The meeting is being held six months after the IANA Stewardship Transition, which was a milestone in the history of ICANN’s multistakeholder community.
-Stakeholders from around the globe, including people from businesses, governments, academia, & civil society, will be convening in Denmark to discuss various topics such as next steps after the IANA Stewardship Transition, enhancements to ICANN’s accountability & the new generic Top Level Domain (gTLD) program.
+Stakeholders from around the world, including people from businesses, governments, academia, & civil society, will be convening in Denmark to discuss various topics such as next steps after the IANA Stewardship Transition, enhancements to ICANN’s accountability & the new generic Top Level Domain (gTLD) program.

 We encourage members of the press to join in-person or remotely, as their remarks will provide a high-level overview of what is expected to occur throughout the meeting.
 Those who are unable to attend the Copenhagen meeting in person are encouraged to participate remotely via a live web stream.
 The details for connecting are provided below.